 Working alone in a remote location for up to 198 days at a time requires good planning and the discipline to follow through with those plans.
 Weather, wildlife, and administrative changes can challenge Lookout Observers to adapt to unplanned events and conditions.
 The extreme isolation that comes from being in the woods for so long is only combated by committing oneself to personal development.
 It was at my first tower that I started learning to code in ActionScript 3.0, and it was at my fire tower where I studied to earn a 4.0 GPA at NAIT.
 My time in the forest has been a secret weapon that I have used to accomplish my goals during the most successful decade of my life.

-Certifications required for Wildfire Lookout Observers includes CPR Level C with AED, a Radio Operator’s License, and successful completion of the Lookout Observer Course at the Hinton Training Centre.
+Certifications required for Wildfire Lookout Observers includes CPR Level C with AED, a Radio Operator's License, Incident Command System 100, and successful completion of the Lookout Observer Course at the Hinton Training Centre.
 Lookout Observers are trained in mapping, wildfire detection, radio protocols, wildfire reporting, safety (including interpersonal conflict management), fall arrest systems, weather recording, and the proper use of bear spray.

 September 2012 - Present